tedorellana/learning/SAA-C03.md

 ## Amazon FSx for Windows File Server ##
 Provides fully managed Microsoft Windows file servers, backed by a fully native Windows file system.
 FSx for Windows File Server has the features, performance, and compatibility to easily lift and shift enterprise applications to the AWS Cloud.

+## Amazon FSx File Gateway (FSx File Gateway) ##
+Is a new File Gateway type that provides low latency and efficient access to in-cloud FSx for Windows File Server file shares from your on-premises facility

 ## Amazon Comprehend ##
 Is a natural-language processing (NLP) service that uses machine learning to uncover valuable insights and connections in text.